Antiglitch Inconsistent With Magnetar Model of AXP: Application to AXP 1E 2259+586

+where $M$ is the accreted mass and $I$ is the moment of inertia to which the accreted mass is coupled during the anti-glitch; in general $I \le I_{NS}$ because of the weak coupling of the solid crust to the superfluid component. \cite{A13}, in their Model 1, find the anti-glitch magnitude to have been $\Delta \omega \approx - 3 \times 10^{-7}$/s.

+Because neutron stars have a weakly coupled superfluid component, the value of $I$ applicable to a transient impulsive torque, such as that resulting from the accretion of a discrete body, may be only that of its solid component $I_s \approx 2 \times 10^{43}$ g-cm$^2$ \citep{RP94,HG13}.
+Taking this value implies $E \approx 10^{39}$ erg and $M \approx 10^{19}$ g for the anti-glitch of AXP 1E~2259+586.
+Gradual coupling of the solid to the superfluid components may account for complex post-glitch spin behavior, as is observed following the glitches of radio pulsars.
+Similar effects may be produced if some of the discrete body is not accreted immediately, but more gradually from an accretion disc.

 It is not possible to determine over what duration $\tau$, within the observationally constrained interval of about $10^6$ s, this energy was released.
+At a distance of 3.2 Kpc (\cite{KF12}; this has been controversial, and \cite{DK06} and \cite{T10} suggested larger values) the fluence corresponding to $E$ is $\approx 10^{-6}$ erg/cm$^2$ and the flux $\approx 10^{-12}(10^6\,{\rm s} /\tau)$ erg/cm$^2$-s.
+This fluence is about 20 times that measured for a 36 ms hard X-ray burst consistent with the time of the anti-glitch by the Fermi GRB Monitor \citep{A13}, but the hard X-ray fluence may require a large bolometric correction.

-At a distance \citep{DK06} of 7.5 Kpc the corresponding fluence was $1.5 \times 10^{-5}$ erg/cm$^2$ and flux $1.5 \times 10^{-11}(10^6\, {\rm s}/\tau)$ erg/cm$^2$-s, consistent with the decaying increment to the 2--10 keV X-ray flux observed by \cite{A13} following the antiglitch.
-This increment is also consistent with an accretional explanation of the more rapid spindown during this period of increased flux, and its decay is consistent with the return of the spindown rate to approximately its pre-antiglitch value in the latter half of 2012.
+The observed \citep{A13} decaying increment to the 2--10 keV X-ray flux following the anti-glitch implies an incremental radiated energy $\approx 5 \times 10^{40}$ ergs, more than suggested by $I = I_s$ but less than by the total moment $I_{NS} \approx 1.5 \times 10^{45}$ g-cm$^2$ \citep{RP94}.
+This is consistent with partial relaxation of the angular momentum impulse to the superfluid component, with some residual increased differential rotation.
+The more rapid spindown during this period of increased flux is also consistent with continuing accretion of retrograde matter, and the decay of the flux increment is consistent with the return of the spindown rate to approximately its pre-anti-glitch value in the latter half of 2012.